-The inn was slightly dilapidated, but in a charming old south-scrolling cast iron balconies on each level-fountain in the main lobby kind of way.
+The inn was slightly dilapidated, but in a charming old south, scrolling cast-iron balconies on each level, fountain in the main lobby kind of way.
 The room was spacious and clean, the complimentary breakfast was ample and the pool felt refreshing.
-We would most definitely stay again, but the suite was unnecessary for us, so we would most likely just book a standard room.
+We would most definitely stay again on our next Savannah weekend getaway, but the suite was unnecessary for us, so we would most likely just book a standard room.

 We had intended to hit up the animal preserve on the way out of town, but, unfortunately, they are closed on Sundays.

 **bonus tidbit: On the way home, we stopped for lunch in Columbia and had the delicious BBQ buffet at Maurice’s BBQ.
 The buffet included chicken, ribs, pork, plenty of vegetables, salad, and best of all-banana pudding.
 If you find yourself needing lunch in Columbia, this is your spot.**